jopensar/BIDA/README.md

 # BIDA

 Code for causal effect discovery and linear causal effect estimation using Bayesian IDA (BIDA).
-The package contains an C++ implementation (APS) for exact computation of parent set and ancestor relation posterior probabilities using dynamic programming (see Algorithm 1 in [1]).
+The code package contains an C++ implementation (APS) for exact computation of parent set and ancestor relation posterior probabilities using dynamic programming (see Algorithm 1 in Pensar et al. [1]).
 The computationally less demanding part of the effect estimation method has been implemented in R.

+The repo also contains the supplementary material for the accepted paper.

 ## APS